simphony/docs/docs/source/getting_started.md

 ### Wrapper Docker image
 Some wrappers also provided a [Dockerfile](https://docs.docker.com/engine/reference/builder/) for an automatic installation in a container.
 Simply run the `docker_install.sh` script.
-No need to install OSP-core either.
+There is no need to install OSP-core either.

 ```shell
 ./docker_install.sh